Facelift Surgery (Rhytidectomy)

 Facelift Surgery – Techniques

 Facelifts are an outpatient procedure with an overnight stay, performed in an outpatient surgical facility.
 Facelift surgery is almost always performed under general anesthesia and typically takes 4 hours, although if combined with other facial surgeries, such as an eyelid lift, can take longer.
+The way facelift surgery is performed varies depending on the surgeon, the patient’s facial structure, and the extent of correction desired.
+The three most common incision techniques are: Stitches are removed in one week after breast augmentation.
+Any post-operative pain, swelling and sensitivity will diminish over the first few months.
+Scars from breast augmentation incisions will begin to fade in a few months and will continue to fade over one year.

 Traditional Facelift Surgery